ian/rel/README.md

 - Endpoints generated in your flavor of choise (REST, GraphQL)

 The name rel is an homage to CYPHER relationship, the rel.

-## Why do I need this?

-rel was born out of [01](https://01.studio) as a proof-of-concept backend for rapid frontend iteration and product ideation.

-Generally, after a design sprint and engineering is ready to build, we find ourselves at the same moment on every project.
-OK I need a server, let's bolt-in X. OK I need Auth, let's bolt-in Y. Next generate models and ORM.
-Then connect endpoints to access/mutate data.

-rel solves this via offering extensible domain models and plugins.
-It's been designed to be the fastest way to get started on backend.

-Concentrate on your product experience and your application domain, not backend infrastructure.

 ## What is CYPHER?